wmhilton-stoplight/platform-docs/2a.-style-guides/k-validate-style-guides.md

 *Error at #/rules//given: must be a non-empty array of expressions*

+*Error at #/rules/invalid-rule/then: must have required property 'function'*

 ## Fix Common Errors

 First, verify that rules and targets have all required settings.
 For example:

 1. Targets must include valid JSON paths.
-2. Rules must have a valid target.
+2. Rules must have a valid target, which is shown as "given" in the error.
+3. Rules must have a function.